DESIGN PRINCIPLES - Task 2

 Observation:

 The work mainly shows different philosophical schools, especially the opposition between idealism and realism.
-The figures in the painting are mostly ancient Greek philosophers, scientists and mathematicians, who are divided into two factions, each thinking and discussing around their own school.
+The figures in the painting are mostly ancient Greek philosophers, scientists and mathematicians, who are divided into two factions, each thinking and discussing around their own church.

 The figures in this painting are divided into two groups: Plato (left, in red) and Aristotle (right, in blue).
 The other figures are on the left (Platonic):Pythagoras / Heraclitus.
 Right side (Aristotelian):Euclid / Ptolemy.
 And Rafael himself in the front right of the frame.